phpstan/phpstan/README.md

 There's also **experimental** level 5 that currently enables:

 * Union types (Foo|Bar will be a specified type with checks performed on it instead of mixed)
+* Checking function and method argument types when calling them

 ## Configuration